SELECTION OF QUESTIONS AND ANSWERS

 In terms of combat, I get the impression that it is a burst of strength that lasts for only the time it takes to execute a strike, whereas external strength is used throughout a combat situation, making internal force less efficient.

 Internal force is used in the burst of strength when executing a strike, but there is still a lot of internal force in the body of the exponent.
 The actual use of force is more efficient, and the time to replenish the amount of force used is also faster in using internal force than in using external strength.When you use internal force, you will be able to manage your energy flow (including your breathing) more effectively, and therefore you will have more stamina to last the whole combat.
 Using internal force is certainly more efficient in combat than using external strength.

 Is internal force a skill that is most useful for combat rather than other aspects of everyday living — besides mental clarity, health, longevity, etc.?

-No, it is more useful, and also easier, for health and vitality.
+It is more useful, and also easier, for health and vitality.
 When you have acquired internal force, you still have to learn combat techniques with which to apply your internal force, and you have to practise and practise to be skillful.
-But if you have acquired internal force correctly, the increased energy will naturally flow to your problem areas to help you overcme the problems, resulting in health and vitality.
+But if you have acquired internal force correctly, the increased energy will naturally flow to your problem areas to help you overcome the problems, resulting in health and vitality.

 You have to train correctly under the supervision of a master to acquire internal force.
 If you learn from a book or a video, you may still acquire internal force but it may aggrevate your health problems or cause internal injury.